 For Global Health Track students interested in applying for travel funding, please complete the S&D Intent to Travel form.

-The Healthcare Delivery Sciences Track (HDST) is a comprehensive, four-year curriculum in quality improvement (QI) and safety that is integrated into the Scholarship & Discovery curriculum.
+The Healthcare Delivery Improvement Sciences (HDIST) is a comprehensive, four-year curriculum in quality improvement (QI) and safety that is integrated into the Scholarship & Discovery curriculum.
 The ideal healthcare system includes not just the discovery of new medication and technology, but the ability to deliver high quality healthcare to every individual regardless of geographic location, race, ethnicity, socioeconomic, or insurance status.
 Recent data and seminal reports from the Institute of Medicine highlight that the US healthcare system does not provide the level of quality and safety of care that it should.

-The HDST combines didactic, seminar, clinical, and research components with the goal of providing students the skills to function more effectively in any healthcare setting.
+The HDIST combines didactic, seminar, clinical, and research components with the goal of providing students the skills to function more effectively in any healthcare setting.
 This work involved not only individual patients, but also health systems and institutions.

 For students who wish to be future physician leaders in quality and safety, pursuing the HDST will provide the opportunity to receive advanced training, conduct a mentored QI project, and connect with quality and safety leaders institutionally and nationally.
-Further, students in the HDST have the opportunity to participate with the Institute for Healthcare Improvement's (IHI) Open School U of C chapter, as well as engage in online experiences with improvehealthcare.org.
+Further, students in the HDIST have the opportunity to participate with the Institute for Healthcare Improvement's (IHI) Open School U of C chapter, as well as engage in online experiences with improvehealthcare.org.

 The Medical Education Track is designed to provide students with a foundation in all aspects of medical education, from research to innovation to practical skills and teaching.
 In this Track, students will learn the principles behind health professions curriculum development and evaluation, learner assessment strategies, instructional methodology, as well as teaching skills.
 Research projects are diverse, ranging the spectrum from determining the outcomes of educational interventions to exploring current cutting-edge strategies in medical education, as well as evaluating curricula.
 Students in this Track will gain a set of skills that can be used to teach peers, learners, and patients.